mvrdevelopment/spec/mvr-spec.md

 | `MVR_PAYLOAD_LENGTH`  |  Number showing the byte-length of transferred buffer. |
 | `MVR_PAYLOAD_BUFFER`  |  Buffer data that stores the payload encoded. |

-All the packets define their payload, unless otherwise stated, as JSON documents (ISO/IEC 21778:2017).

 The order and size is defined as follows:
 ```